<> <> <> <>

 You can develop a vitamin deficiency because of a low vitamin intake.
 This could be due to your diet or injury, certain medications, smoking, or excessive alcohol intake.

-If there are no underlying conditions or diseases, eating a balanced diet of fruits, vegetables, whole grains, cereals, lean meats and some dairy products can go some way in ensuring you’re getting the vitamins you need.
+If there are no underlying conditions or diseases, eating a balanced diet of fruits, vegetables, whole grains, cereals, lean meats and some dairy products can go some way in ensuring you’re getting the vitamins you need [3].

-If not, your GP might suggest adding a specific vitamin or multivitamin into your diet to tackle everything from vitamin D deficiency to an iron deficiency.
 You may be deficient in one or more vitamins, so it’s important to understand the function of each and the role they play in keeping both our hair follicles and our overall bodies healthy.

 Which vitamin deficiency causes hair loss?